zEuS0390/insurance-authority-scraper/README.md

 # 🌐 Insurance Authority Scraper

-The project is an automated web scraper built to assist in obtaining large data from a third-party website.
-By harnessing the power of automation, the web scraper is poised to significantly enhance productivity, empowering the user with seamless access to comprehensive information.
+The project is an automated web scraper built to assist in obtaining large amounts of data from the https://iir.ia.org.hk/ website.
+By harnessing the power of automation, the web scraper is poised to significantly enhance productivity, empowering users with seamless access to comprehensive information.
+Please note that any data obtained from the website belongs to its owner.
+This project is funded by Tsz Ngong Conrad Ko.

 ## ❓ How to Use It?
 Before running the program, make sure to download and install the following: